microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/examples/v1.0-beta/New-MgUserMessageReply.md

 	Comment = "Samantha, Randi, would you name the group if the project is approved, please?"
 }
 # A UPN can also be used as -UserId.
-New-MgUserMessageReply -UserId $userId -MessageId $messageId -BodyParameter $params
+New-MgBetaUserMessageReply -UserId $userId -MessageId $messageId -BodyParameter $params
 ```
-This example shows how to use the New-MgUserMessageReply Cmdlet.
+This example shows how to use the New-MgBetaUserMessageReply Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).